-I am organising two great public engagement events as part of the upcoming 2019 Being Human Festival (14-23 November).
-In collaboration with Dr Kelly Spring (Southern Maine/ IHR) we will be presenting an evening event at the Institute of Italian Culture in Edinburgh and a day event at the National War Museum, Edinburgh Castle.
+As part of the 2019 Being Human Festival I organised two public engagement events.
+In collaboration with Dr Kelly Spring (Southern Maine/ IHR) we presented an evening event at the Institute of Italian Culture in Edinburgh and a day event at the National War Museum, Edinburgh Castle.
 The events stem from research I am conducting at IMLR on WWII food and its memory in Italy, and dialogue with Dr Spring’s work on stories around food as emerging from WWII British diaries.

 Thursday 14 November, 6-8pm, Italian Institute of Culture, Edinburgh.

 Eating Under Fire: Food in WWII Britain and Italy (1)

 Have you got an Italian relative or a person you know who was living in Italy during WWII?
 How could they survive?
 What were they eating?
 Do you want to know what the situation was like here in Britain and make a comparison?
 Join us for this evening event where you will be able to see the types of bread, coffee, tea and other food available in Italy and Britain during WWII.
 Experts will introduce you to the food situation in both countries.
 In the second part of the event, a performance will follow where readings of diaries and memoirs of people living in Italy and Britain during WWII will give you an idea of how people were feeling about food.
 As a memento, copies of British and Italian wartime recipes will be made available together with information cards to further explore the topic.